 It has always been an objective of BTG to train people, especially the young ones in all forms of theatre.
 To this end, the group has almost since inception ran a Theatre School for young people, training them and seeing many of them go on to find careers in the entertainment industry.
 The JETS [Junior Entertainment Theatre School] as they are now called continue to ensure the future of live theatre in this town.

-Of recent times two more branches of the theatre have evolved, A-Chord [Choir] and now a Symphony [Musicians] to enhance and provide more opportunities for all members and their interests.
+Of recent times more branches of the theatre have evolved, the A-Chord Choir, the Songbyrds Choir and the Symphony Ochestra to enhance and provide more opportunities for all members and their interests.
 These many facets of theatre not only provide great training and a group that is constantly evolving, but it ensures the standard of theatre provided in this town is always under review aiming constantly to be the best.

 A generation has passed through BTG and many stalwarts have handed over the reigns to the younger generation.
 We wish them well, and trust the membership continues with the same intense passion for theatre that we the foundation members had back in 1978 when it all started.
 If this proves to be the case it will ensure the Beenleigh district will continue to enjoy a live theatre presence and the future for Beenleigh Theatre Group for future generations is assured.